Frequently Asked Questions

 How you can help

-ask if your church can sponsor a house/village or donate land
+• Ask your church or organization if it can sponsor a house/village or donate land.